 Privacy Of Information

 Under the Family Educational Rights and Privacy Act of 1974, the following data are designated as directory information and may be made public unless the student desires to withhold it: student’s name, mailing address, major field of study, military service status, dates of University attendance, degrees and academic honors received, student type, classification, participation in officially recognized activities and sports, and the most recent previous education agency or institution attended.
-Any undergraduate or graduate student wishing to withhold this information should, within 10 days after the first class day, complete the Tarleton State University Information Release Restrictions form and submit it to the Registrar's Office for processing.
+Any undergraduate or graduate student wishing to withhold this information should, by the 12th class day (Census), complete the Tarleton State University Information Release Restrictions form and submit it to the Registrar's Office for processing.

 FERPA stands for Family Educational Rights and Privacy Act of 1974, as Amended.
 It is commonly known as FERPA, the Privacy Act or the Buckley Amendment.
 It is a federal law designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records and to provide guidelines for the correction of inaccurate and misleading data through informal and formal hearings.